BushraAlma/Priority_Que/README.md

 ## PriorityQueue Implementation in Python

 ## Overview
 This repository contains a simple yet efficient implementation of a priority queue in Python.
 The priority queue is implemented using a min-heap and can handle elements with a defined priority.
-It's designed to process elements with a higher priority (lower numerical value) before those with a lower priority.
+It's designed to process elements with a higher priority (lower numerical value) before those with a lower priority (higher numerical values)

 ## Features
 Customizable priority for each element